Chang Min Tat: Private life

 He was a horse racing enthusiast and a committee member of the Selangor Turf Club.
+His sister is the maternal grandmother of Raja Zarith Sofiah Almarhum Sultan Idris Shah, the wife of Sultan Johor.

 An Uncommon Kindness

 Dr. Richard Eric Holttum, third Director of Gardens, Straits Settlements (1927–1941) had this to say about him:

 On one occasion, when Tan Sri Chang Min Tat heard that I would be driving from Penang to Singapore with Dr. and Mrs. Holttum, he invited us to stay with him in Kuala Lumpur and to have dinner with the Lord President and the British High Commissioner.
 They were meeting Dr. Holttum for the first time after hearing so much about his work.
 Tan Sri Justice Chang showed us further kindness by offering his larger, more comfortable car for us to proceed to Singapore.